jwmullally/iscsi-target-ramdisk/README.md

 * iPXE launches the kernel using the included cmdline arguments, which contain the extra `netroot:iscsi:...` parameters.
 * The kernel starts, unpacks and launches the init process in the initramfs.
 * The Dracut modules are executed.
-* The dracut-network iSCSI module sees the `netroot:iscsi:...` arguments and uses them to start an Open iSCSI initiator connection to the `OpenWrt iSCSI Target` host.
+* The dracut-network iSCSI module sees the `netroot:iscsi:...` arguments and uses them to start an Open iSCSI initiator connection to the `iSCSI Target Ramdisk` host.
 If successful, the iSCSI target LUN devices now appear as local block devices.
 * Booting continues as normal, mounting the root filesystem using the UUID and other regularly supplied cmdline arguments.
 * (NetworkManager) The BOOTIF interface is set to unmanaged with [this service](src/bootnet-nm-unmanaged.service) to prevent automatic reconfiguration
 * The target OS is now fully loaded on the initiator host.